 Financial instruments which potentially expose us to concentrations of credit risk primarily consist of cash and cash equivalents, short-term investments and long-term investments, accounts receivable, derivative contracts, other financial assets and unbilled accounts receivable.
 We place our operating cash, investments and derivatives in highly-rated financial institutions.
 We adhere to a formal investment policy with the primary objective of preservation of principal, which contains credit rating minimums and diversification requirements.
 We believe that our credit policies reflect normal industry terms and business risk.
-We do not anticipate non-performance by the counterparties and, accordingly, do not require collateral.
+We do not anticipate non-performance by the counterparties as we invest with highly-rated financial institutions and, accordingly, do not require collateral.
 Credit losses and write-offs of accounts receivable balances have historically not been material to our consolidated financial statements and have not exceeded our expectations.